-His life and career were sadly forgotten about until Sue O’Connell decided to write a book about his life.
+His life and career were sadly forgotten about until Sue O’Connell decided to write a book.
 This book brought an incredible story into the spotlight, which inspired the founding of the Patrick O’Connell Memorial Fund.
 A quartet of football fans, Fergus Dowd, Alan McLean, Simon Needham and Maureen O’Sullivan, helped renew interest in the extraordinary life of Patrick O’Connell in recent years, ensuring his grave in London was restored and his legacy revived.

-Current Barcelona president Josep Maria Bartomeu welcomed Sue O’Connell to the Camp Nou, along with her husband Mike, who is Patrick’s grandson.
+Former Barcelona president Josep Maria Bartomeu welcomed Sue O’Connell to Camp Nou, along with her husband Mike, who is Patrick’s grandson.
 Sue wrote the book “The Man Who Saved FC Barcelona” in 2016.